jyoung3131/cupla/doc/PortingGuide.md

        auto result = deviceFunction( acc, x );

+- Note that functions like cudaDeviceGetProperties may not be directly supported with CUPLA.
+Some functionality can be replaced using `AccDevGetProps` but note that Alpaka will try to do some work division for you that should not be overidden.

 - Cupla code can be mixed with [**alpaka**](https://github.com/ComputationalRadiationPhysics/alpaka) low level code.
 This becomes necessary as you are progressing to write more